What To Text After a First Date

 “Thanks for a great date!
 Have fun at [whatever they’re doing] this evening.”

 But if you do this, you don’t want to text again later that night to see how it was.
 Just save that for the next day.
-Personally, I’d text later on – give them some time to process it.
-That night say,

-3) Had an Evening Date
+3) If You Had an Evening Date

-When to text after a first date if the date was that evening?
 Well a little message before bed is okay.
 Especially if you / they were travelling back.

-It also means – if it’s late – you’re not going to text too much anyway, so they still get that space and time for reflection before speaking further the following day.
+It also means that – if it’s late – you’re not going to text too much anyway, so they still get that space and time for reflection before speaking further the following day.

 When To Text After a First Date